dd9jn/rfc4880bis/crypto-refresh.md

 The concatenation of the data being signed and the signature data from the version number through the hashed subpacket data (inclusive) is hashed.
 The resulting hash value is what is signed.
-The left 16 bits of the hash are included in the Signature packet to provide a quick test to reject some invalid signatures.
+The high 16 bits (first two octets) of the hash are included in the Signature packet to provide a way to reject some invalid signatures without performing a signature verification.

 There are two fields consisting of Signature subpackets.
 The first field is hashed with the rest of the signature data, while the second is unhashed.